-He joined the Bank in 2015 and has over 19 years of experience in banking sector, mainly in treasury services.
-Prior to joining Boubyan, he held the position as the Deputy Treasurer Warba Bank.
+He joined the Bank in 2015 and has over 20 years of experience in the banking sector, mainly in treasury services.
+Prior to joining Boubyan, he held the position of Deputy Treasurer Warba Bank.
 He holds a bachelor's degree in Education - Major in Science & Mathematics, and he attended the executive management programs at Wharton Business School and Harvard Business School.

-Mona Abdullatif Al Duaij Group Chief Compliance and Governance Officer years of experience.
-She has since acquired many years of experience in the banking sector.
+Mona Abdullatif Al Duaij

+Group Chief Compliance and Governance Officer

+She joined Boubyan Bank in 2005.
+She has since gained lots of experience throughout her 19 years of service in the banking sector.
 She held many positions where she became in charge of the Sales and Distribution Channels Support Department and then moved to the Compliance Department until she was appointed Head of the Compliance Group in 2021.
-She graduated from Kuwait University, the College of Business Administration - Finance Major in 2005, and then attended many specialized banking programs and many other programs abroad such as KFAS 2018's Innovation Program from UCLA and a Mini MBA from London in addition to attending various executive management development programs at other prestigious institutions.
+She graduated from Kuwait University, the College of Business Administration - Finance Major in 2005, and then attended many specialized banking programs and many other programs abroad such as KFAS 2018's Innovation Program from UCLA and a Mini MBA from London in 2016, in addition to attending various executive management development programs at other prestigious institutions.